tie-set/stadle_examples/README.md

 Our STADLE platform is a paradigm-shifting technology for collaborative and continuous learning combining privacy-preserving frameworks.
 STADLE platform stands for Scalable, Traceable, Adaptive, Distributed Learning platform for versatile ML applications.
+In this repo, we will procide several examples into which STADLE's client-side libraries are integrated.

 ## Table of Contents